Leadership AdvisoryExecutive Roles

 Focus on Development Initiatives

-A well-designed succession management plan includes specialized initiatives for development that help employees build the expertise needed for higher-level leadership roles.
+A well-designed strategy uses tailored development strategies that bridge precise skill gaps to help employees build the expertise needed for higher-level leadership roles.
 While many companies invest in broad leadership development courses, success often depends on tailoring these sessions to address precise skill gaps.
-A more specialized approach, like formal training programs on negotiation or strategy, may prove more effective in getting potential candidates ready for the role.
+A more specialized approach, like formal training programs on negotiation or strategy, may prove more effective in getting potential candidates ready for the role while embedding core values into the organizational culture.

 Aligning Talent Development with Business Strategy